 In 1934, when Walsh’s row was scheduled for demolition, Irving Dilliard wrote a spirited editorial in the St. Louis Post-Dispatch decrying the destruction of Eugene Field’s birthplace.
 Jesse Powell Henry and Carl Peyton Daniel, Sr. , formed a committee to save the house, and the Board of Education took possession, preserving that single unit of Walsh’s Row.

 In 1935 and 1936, during the “Great Depression,” school children in the St. Louis Public Schools collected nearly $2,000 to help save the Field House.
 It was restored and opened as a museum in December of 1936, and to this day, school groups from the St. Louis City public schools are admitted free.

 The House Today

-In 1968, the Board of Education gave up active operation of the museum, which is now professionally operated under the supervision of the Board of Trustees of the Eugene Field House Foundation, Inc. Beginning in 1999, the house is undergoing a complete renovation and restoration of both the exterior and interior.
+In 1968, the Board of Education gave up active operation of the museum, which is now professionally operated under the supervision of the Board of Trustees of the Eugene Field House Foundation, Inc. Beginning in 1999, the house is underwent a complete renovation and restoration of both the exterior and interior.